 Attach any relevant screenshots or files related to the problem.

 Submit feedback via Office Customer Voice

 You may also submit feedback from within Office if the issue happens when Office documents are opened in Application Guard.
 Refer to the Office Insider Handbook for submitting feedback.

-Integration with Microsoft Defender ATP and Office ATP
+Integration with Microsoft Defender for Endpoint and Microsoft Defender for Office 365

-Application Guard for Office is integrated with Microsoft Defender Advance Threat Protection (ATP) to provide monitoring and alerting on malicious activity happening in the isolated environment.
+Application Guard for Office is integrated with Microsoft Defender for Endpoint to provide monitoring and alerting on malicious activity happening in the isolated environment.

-Microsoft Defender ATP is a security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
-For more details about this platform, visit the Microsoft Defender Advanced Threat Protection page.
-Learn more about onboarding devices to this platform at Onboard devices to the Microsoft Defender ATP service.
+Microsoft Defender for Endpoint is a security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
+For more details about this platform, visit the Microsoft Defender for Endpoint page.
+Learn more about onboarding devices to this platform at Onboard devices to the Microsoft Defender for Endpoint service.

-You can also configure Office 365 ATP to work with Microsoft Defender ATP.
-Refer to Integrate Office 365 ATP with Microsoft Defender ATP.
+You can also configure Microsoft Defender for Office 365 to work with Defender for Endpoint.
+Refer to Integrate Defender for Office 365 with Microsoft Defender for Endpoint.